 A was born in Country B in Year 1.
-A came to the United States for employment in Year 2 and obtained his Green Card in Year 3.
-A returned to Country B in Year 4 and surrendered his Green Card on Date C. A will be subject to Country B tax on his worldwide income.
+In Year 2, A came to the United States for employment.
+In Year 3, A obtained a Green Card.
+A has now retired and returned to Country B. A will surrender his Green Card on Date C. A will be subject to Country B tax on his worldwide income.
 On the date of A's expatriation, his net worth exceeded the amount set forth in section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.

-taxes.
 Sections 2107 and 2501 (a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.

 A former U.S. citizen or former U.S. long-term resident will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of sections 877, 2107 and 2501 (a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
-See sections 877(a)(2), 2107(a)(2)(A) and 2501 (a)(3)(B).
+See sections 877(a)(2), 2107(a)(2)(A) and 2501(a)(3)(B).

 A former U.S. citizen whose net worth or average tax liability exceeds these thresholds, however, will not be presumed to have a principal purpose of tax avoidance if that former citizen is described within certain statutory categories and submits a request for a ruling within one year of the date of loss of U.S. citizenship for the Secretary's determination as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-See sections 877(c)(1), 2107(a)(2)(B), and 2501 (a)(3)(C).
+See sections 877(c)(1), 2107(a)(2)(B), and 2501(a)(3)(C).